 Logging example, step 8: Avoiding infinite recursion

-Infinite recursion can occur when one method's logging logic calls another method's logging logic.
-Infinite recursions can cause stack overflow exceptions, resulting in crashes or unintended side effects.
-It consumes system resources, negatively affecting performance and potentially rendering the application, and any other application on the same device, unresponsive.
-In addition, excessive log entries generated by recursion make it challenging to locate the real cause of the problem, complicate log analysis, and increase storage requirements.
+Infinite recursion can occur when the logging logic of one method calls the logging logic of another method.
+Infinite recursion can cause stack overflow exceptions, resulting in crashes or unintended side effects.
+It consumes system resources, thus negatively affecting performance and potentially rendering the application, and any other application on the same device, unresponsive.
+In addition, excessive log entries generated by recursion make it difficult to locate the real cause of the problem, complicate log analysis, and increase storage requirements.

 Therefore, infinite recursions in logging must be avoided at all costs.